mgtrrz/echome/README.md

 Set up two new directories for guest images and user accounts.
 These can be defined anywhere but must be accessible and writable to the echome user.
 Once these directories are created, edit /etc/echome/echome.ini and specify the directories in there.

-Once complete, follow the steps below in "Running the API in debug mode."
+Once complete, follow the steps below in "Running the API in debug mode" to start the API and interact with ecHome.

 ### Post setup